1. “Cybersecurity is solely about technology.”

-Compliance regulators cannot always keep up with the latest developments in the cybersecurity landscape and may not recognize a risk as a compliance violation until multiple businesses have been affected.
+Compliance regulators cannot always keep up with the latest developments in the cybersecurity landscape and may not recognize risk as a compliance violation until multiple businesses have been affected.

-Therefore, your organization should be looking to its IT team or advisor to mitigate malicious threats, not its compliance standards.
+Therefore, your organization should be looking at its IT team or advisor to mitigate malicious threats, not its compliance standards.
 For example, your company may meet its compliance expectations, but what if a cybercriminal is using social engineering or phishing to infiltrate your network?
 Such an attack cannot be prevented by technology or security alone and your business must have a custom strategy to change the culture of your organization to one that’s vigilant and aware of the latest security threats.

 3. “We have yet to suffer a network breach, so we must be secure.”